emotional-cities/data-share/README.md

 ## Quick-start

 You can upload data to your S3 bucket folder, using a browser through the AWS console, or programatically using an application.
 Instructions for the two scenarios are provided bellow.
 For both cases, you will need to identify yourself by providing some security information (e.g.: credentials).
-If you do not have this information, please get in touch with EarthPulse through the [gitter channel](https://gitter.im/emotionalcities/community), or by email.
+If you do not have this information, please get in touch with ByteRoad through the [gitter channel](https://gitter.im/emotionalcities/community), or by email.

 ### Access Bucket using a Browser